Nazaire/orchestra/README.md

 ```

 ### add.ts - the worker script

 This script will be invoked within a Node.JS worker process spawned by the `Instrument`.
-Note that this is a `.ts` (typescript) file, but is referenced from the consumer at runtime as `add.js`.
+Note that this is a `.ts` (typescript) file, but is referenced from the client at runtime as `add.js`.

 ```
 // src/scripts/add.ts